fordfrog/ruian2pgsql/README.md

 * Added --no-gis command line switch that disables import of GIS data.
 * Added support for MySQL databases if --no-gis is used.
+* Added --dest-srid command line switch that enables on the fly transformation of geometries to a desired SRID.
+* Added support for EPSG::5514 coordinate system when parsing XML files.
 * Prepared statements are now initialized only once and not each time new file is processed.